Ali-Noroozbeigy/PyCurrencyConverter/README.md

 Then you should [sign up for free](https://apilayer.com/signup) for an api key in [APILAYER](https://apilayer.com).

-Once you got the api key, you should set it as an environment variable using this command bash command line:
+Once you got the api key, you should set it as an environment variable using this in bash commandline:
 `export APILAYER_KEY="YOUR API KEY"`

 Then you can run the program: